iameberedavid/Relational-Database-Design-for-Nour-Medical-Centre/README.md

 Data Analyst | SQL | Power BI | Tableau | Python | Excel

-This project is part of my data analytics and database portfolio, demonstrating practical application of relational database design and SQL to a real-world business scenario.

 ## Contact

 Feel free to send your reviews, suggestions, questions and collaboration requests to chidieberedavid326@gmail.com